openworm/tracker-commons/WCON_format.md

 ### Splitting large WCON files into chunks

 For very long tracking experiments, it may be convenient to split a single experiment across multiple WCON files.
-To make it easier to reconstruct tracks across files, we support a `files` entry in the main WCON object, that obeys the following rules:
+To make it easier to reconstruct tracks across files, we support a `files` entry in the main WCON object, that has three fields, `this`, `prev`, and `next`, subject to the following rules:

-1. The variable part of the file name (for example a numerical suffix) is listed under `this`
+1. The variable part of the file name (for example a numerical suffix) is listed under `this` and is a string.
-2. To find another file, take the current file name, delete the last instance of the variable part, and replace it with the string in `prev` or `next`
-3. There must be at least one `next`, and they occur in temporal order.
-If the current file is the last in a series, the single value of `next` can be `null`, or it can be an empty array, or the `next` field can simply be missing.
-4. There must be at least one `prev`, and they occur in **reverse** temporal order.
-If the current file is the first in a series, the single value of `prev` can be `null`, an empty array, or the field can be missing.
+2. If there is a next file, it is listed in an array under `next`.
+Not all files need to be listed (just the next one is enough), but the strings must be arrayed.
+If there is no `next` file, the field can be missing or can have an empty array as its value.
+3. If there is a previous file, it is listed in an array under `prev`.
+Again, not all files need to be listed.
+If more than one is listed, it should be in **reverse** temporal order.

 If a WCON file is split into chunks, it is assumed that use of animal `id` values is consistent.